Non-diversified portfolios with subjective expected utility

-In our main result we go further and show that if a finite dataset consisting of such completely non-diversified positions is compatible with strictly risk-averse SEU maximization under some full-support beliefs, then there is actually a very general class of preferences over wealth that feature bounded marginal utility and which also rationalize this dataset under the \textit{same} beliefs.
-In particular, we show that such a simultaneous rationalization is achievable with risk-neutral, risk-seeking, constant, as well as increasing absolute risk aversion --but not constant relative risk aversion-- preferences.
-Thus, when non-diversified choice behavior is SEU-rationalizable by some strictly concave utility function and full-support beliefs, there is a precise sense in which this behavior is completely uninformative about the decision maker's risk attitudes conditional on those beliefs.
+In light of this fact then, we ask: What is it possible for the analyst to infer from a non-diversifying SEU agent's demand under uncertainty about their possible attitudes toward risk?
+We answer this question by showing that if a finite dataset consisting of non-diversified positions is compatible with strictly risk-averse SEU under some full-support beliefs, then there is in fact a very general class of preferences over wealth that feature bounded marginal utility and also rationalize this dataset under the \textit{same} beliefs.
+In particular, we show that such a simultaneous rationalization is achievable with risk-neutral, risk-seeking, constant, as well as increasing absolute risk aversion --although not constant relative risk aversion-- preferences.
+Thus, when non-diversified choice behavior is SEU-rationalizable by some strictly concave utility function and full-support beliefs, there is a precise sense in which this behavior is largely uninformative about the decision maker's risk attitudes conditional on those beliefs.

-Although perhaps seemingly paradoxical, the result is intuitive.
-The main insight is that rationalization via a strictly concave utility function implies that the chosen asset/state of the world uniquely maximizes the probability/price ratio.
-This unique maximization in turn implies that the corresponding risk-neutral investor with the same subjective probabilities will have the same demand.
-Our extension to the other families results from an approximation argument, as any member of this class can approximate a linear preference on a bounded set.